 (2) Notice of any amendment effected under subsection (1) is to be published in the Gazette.

-(3) If —

-(a) it is proposed that a region planning scheme delineate land comprised in a local planning scheme as land in an Urban zone;
+(3) If a region planning scheme delineates, or it is proposed that a region planning scheme delineate, land comprised in a local planning scheme as land in an Urban zone, the Commission may publish in the Gazette a notice amending the local planning scheme, insofar as it operates in relation to that land, so that the land is zoned in the local planning scheme in a manner that is consistent with the objectives of the delineation or proposed delineation under the region planning scheme.

-(b) the local government of the district in which the land directly affected by the proposed region planning scheme zoning is situated requests the Commission to amend the local planning scheme under this subsection to change the zoning of that land under the local planning scheme, and the Commission agrees; and

-(c) notice of the amendment, as made by the Commission, is published in the Gazette on or after the coming into operation of the region planning scheme,
+(4) The Commission must not publish a notice under subsection (3) amending a local planning scheme until the local government that made or adopted the scheme has been consulted.

+(5) An amendment in a notice published under subsection (3) takes effect —

+(a) if the relevant region planning scheme is in operation on the day on which the notice is published under subsection (3) — on that day;

+(b) otherwise — on the day on which the relevant region planning scheme comes into operation.

-then the local planning scheme, in so far as it operates in relation to that land, is, by force of this section and without any further action under this Act, amended as set out in that notice on the date of publication of the notice.
+(6) When an amendment to a local planning scheme takes effect under subsection (5), the local planning scheme is, by force of this subsection and without further action under this Act, amended as set out in the notice.

+[Section 126 amended by No. 28 of 2010 s.
+60.]

 127. Minister may direct local government to modify proposed scheme or amendment

 (1) The Minister may, before approving a proposed local planning scheme, or amendment to a scheme, prepared by a local government under section 124(2) or 125, direct the local government to —